While mucus isn’t considered a topic for polite conversation, it’s a natural lubricant that serves many purposes. We couldn’t live without it.

 Our practice serves patients across New York & New Jersey, including New York City, Montclair, Livingston, and South Orange, New York and surrounding communities.

-Frequently Asked Questions with Dr. Alan B. Schlussel
+Frequently Asked Questions with Dr. Veronica and Dr. Alan

 A: While there isn’t a foolproof method for preventing dry eye syndrome, certain habits promote a healthy tear film.
 Wearing protective UV-blocking sunglasses outdoors will help block wind and debris from irritating your eyes.
 Be sure to stay hydrated and include eye-nourishing nutrients in your diet like Omega-3 fats, antioxidants, niacin, lutein and zeaxanthin.
 If you live or work in a dry environment, replenish the moisture in the air with a cool-mist humidifier.
 Ask your optometrist about your risk factors for developing DES and what you can do to keep your eyes feeling fresh.